MarcusLongton/Capstone_Project_Marcus_Longton/README.md

 ### This README.md file is split into two sections.
 ### Section 1: For readers without technical knowledge of AI/ML
-### Section 2: A more indepth and technical analysis of this project for readers with a background in AI/ML
+### Section 2: A more in-depth and technical analysis of this project for readers with a background in AI/ML

 # Section 1:
 ## Summary for Non-Technical Readers